 I haven’t even written in my WIP this week.
 No word count change.
 Ugh.
 I told you that you could catch up to me this week.
 Yes, I have a new client who needs me to read, but I have spent my time on my trilogy these last few days, so I can give her my full attention.
-I was learning how to create Amazon ads, learning about marketing techniques, and sending out review requests for The Key of F and The Queen’s Heart, and looking for betas for the third book.
+I was learning how to create Amazon ads, learning about marketing techniques, and sending out review requests for The Key of F and The Queen’s Heart, and looking for betas for the The Final Rescue.

 Which brings me to today’s post.